jnozzi/cocoadev.com/markdown/HowToPrintMultipleImagesWithoutALargeNSView.md

 Could you point me in the direction of the technolgies i need to research to get this scenario to work. thankyou very much

 ----
 This might be a little hackish, but....
-What if you got PDF data from each view, then inserted those General/PDFs into an General/NSTextView using General/NSTextAttachment, then printed the whole thing?
-General/NSTextView should take care of pag ination and all the rest of that stuff for you.
+What if you got PDF data from each view, then inserted those PDFs into an NSTextView using NSTextAttachment, then printed the whole thing?
+NSTextView should take care of pag ination and all the rest of that stuff for you.

 My post was rejected as spam because it contained the word "pag ina" but without the space.
 How lame.